 It would have been either this William or his son who took ten prizes for auriculas at the Knutsford Auricula show held at The Volunteer on 1 May 1824 and the same number of prizes at the Carnation show later that year at the same location.

 When William went into partnership in Knutsford, the firm was known as Carr and Caldwell.
-Following Carr's death, Caldwell was in partnership for a while with a Mr. Hollins.
+Following Carr's death, Mr. Hollins was responsible for Carr's daughter Mary's financial interest in the partnership.

 Joseph Pickin died intestate and his wife was required to fill in a form to administer his estate, which was reckoned at under £800.
 Pickin died 16 October, 1835 and the form was dated 18 May, 1836.
 Administration was granted on 8 August, 1836.
 Sarah Pickin, Isaac Taylor of Knutsford (inn-keeper) and John Goodier of Altringham (grocer) were bound over to pay £1,600 to the Bishop, the condition being that an inventory, etc was made of all his belongings.
 This was in accordance with an Act for the better settling of Intestates' estates which dated from the time of Charles II.

 Following Joseph's death, his wife Sarah signed off the accounts each year until 1836 and after her death Joseph Pickin, senior did so until 1843.
 John Davies, MD took on the executor's role after that.